Năm Cam: Năm Cam’s trial

 Năm Cam's trial in the Ho Chi Minh City’s People's Court was one of the largest in Vietnam's history.
 Margie Mason of the Associated Press wrote of the trial that "Vietnam's most notorious underworld boss has appeared in court with 154 others in what could be one of the Communist country's most important trials.
 Nam Cam has been charged with seven counts.
 He faces death by firing squad if convicted.
 His co-defendants include two expelled members of the Communist Party's powerful Central Committee, 13 senior police officers, three former prosecutors and three state journalists."

 During the trial, there were 3 judges, 80 lawyers and 30 witnesses.
 Others who were also on trial included Năm Cam's first wife Phan Thị Trúc, who was charged with and found guilty of bribery, loan sharking and sheltering criminals.
 Cam's son-in-law and daughter were also charged with and found guilty of bribery.
 The number of defendants who stood trial totaled 154, all of whom were charged with a list of assorted crimes such as murder and unveiling national secrets.
-The opening of the trial was broadcast live on national television, with the mafia leader Năm Cam being filmed with handcuffs on and was shown dressed in a black-striped prison uniform during the court proceedings.
-At the same time, live TV screens were placed in front of the court, screening information regarding the charges of the defendants for journalists to see.
+The opening of the trial was broadcast live on national television, with the mafia leader Năm Cam being filmed in handcuffs and was shown dressed in a black-striped prison uniform during the court proceedings.
+At the same time, live TV screens were placed in front of the court, screening information regarding the charges against the defendants for journalists to see.
 In total, nearly an hour had passed before the court could finish reading all of the charges against the 154 defendants in the trial.

 The case attracted unprecedented national attention from the Vietnamese public, such as when a crowd of over 500 people waited outside of the courtroom all for a chance to get a glimpse of the infamous mafia boss.
 The trial also had ripple effects outside of Vietnam, as it received attention from the international community.
 Some foreign observers, like Carl Thayer believed that the trial and conviction of Năm Cam and his men was a step in a positive direction, showing that the Vietnamese government was willing to put forth an effort to curb political corruption within the country.